adamcharnock/lightbus/docs/explanation/bus.md

 **Lightbus uses Redis as its communication medium**, although support for other mediums may be added in future.

-!!! note

-    The core of Lightbus mostly consists of a programming interface and presentational nicities.
-    The connection with the communication medium is provided by customisable transports (see below).
-Lightbus ships with transports for Redis, but transports could be created for other mediums should you wish.

 [RPCs]: rpcs.md
 [events]: events.md